What is a Use Case Diagram

 Use Case Modelling

-A use case model diagram shows the interactions between the users and the system.
-Specifically the diagrams that ScopeMaster generates show the interactions between the user and object types.
+A use case model diagram is a simplification of the use case diagram.
+It also shows the interactions between the users and the system but simplifies the formal format.
+ScopeMaster generates the use case model diagram automatically from the backlog.
+It show the interactions between the user and object types.
 These diagrams are generated dynamically and can be navigated, filtered and reshaped interactively.

 ScopeMaster analyses your user stories to determine the functional intent and users.
 It then generates a use case diagram model which you can explore.